Freedom Lane: Zchool Days

 Episode 4: Zchool Days

 “Did any of those school want to take that little shit?”
-Helen asked with crumbs spilling from her wrinkled lips.
+Helen asked, crumbs spilling from her wrinkled lips.

 “They’ll take him,” Rose sighed.
 “The public schools don’t have a choice.
 They have to.”